 5km stadium run

 Distance aside, the tracked route seems to follow where I’ve run when after review.
 There were hiccups as should be for most GPS wearables but on the whole, Vantage V's GPS performance is consistent even after months of usage and firmware updates.
 I'm still using the Vantage V in January 2020 and am currently on firmware 5.0 and personally thought there's been an improvement in GPS accuracy.

 As the Polar Vantage V also features A-GPS, remember to sync the watch to Polar Flow before your GPS workouts to ensure prompt GPS signal acquisition.

-NIGHTLY RECHARGE, TRAINING LOAD PRO, AND RECOVERY PRO
+NIGHTLY RECHARGE, TRAINING LOAD PRO, RECOVERY PRO

 I personally think it’s great that Polar is paying so much attention to recovery, targeting an area that is both essential yet receiving very little attention – the right balance between training load and recovery ~ Daniela Schaefer Olstad, Senior Researcher Ph.D.
 Polar.